 This was not a surprise on previous Chinese economic weakness and still somewhat problematic US-China relations, even if late-January secular US DOLLAR weakness had it recovering modestly above .7200-50 (now also weekly MA-41) prior to the recent drop back below it toward the .7000 area once again prior to subsequent partial recoveries.
-Now still below .7000, next lower major support is the .6825 area early-2016 10-year trading lows.
-Below that the interim supports are .6500 and .6250 this side of the .6000 area October 2008 16-year trading low even though current US DOLLAR weakness has left it up near .7000 once again.
+Now still below .7000, next lower major support is the .6825 area early-2016 10-year trading lows it is nearing once again (like mid-May.)
+Below that the interim supports are .6500 and .6250 this side of the .6000 area October 2008 16-year trading low.